amaechi-chuks/SUPERMART-EXPRESS-NIGERIA/README.md

 To remove an item from the cart simply click the Item in the cart area that you want to remove

 After you have selected and removed all items and are ready to checkout click the "checkout" button at the bottom.
-Your total with tax will be shown along with a "pay now" button.
+Your total with deliveryFee will be shown along with a "pay now" button.

 To pay simply click the "pay now" button